CrimsonKindness/ck-website/README.md

 Then you can visit [http://localhost:1313/](http://localhost:1313/) to see your local copy of the website.

 ### Deploying changes
-After making any kind of change, run this script in the terminal:
+If your local copy looks the way you want it to, you're ready to make your changes live!
+Run this script in the terminal to do that:
 ```
 $ ./deploy.sh
 ```